Night Guards for Teeth Grinding & TMJ In Lynnwood

 Sleep Apnea & TMJ

 A night guard, or occlusal guard, will be slightly different than a guard used for TMJ or a different appliance used for sleep apnea.
-TMJ identifies the problem being with the joint alignment so the device will focus on a raising the bite pattern, repositioning the jaw and will be made of a far more rigid acrylic.
+TMJ identifies the problem as being with the joint alignment, so the device will focus on raising the bite pattern, repositioning the jaw, and will be made of a far more rigid acrylic.
 The industry will also call these devices a splint.
-Sleep apnea focuses more on your breathing, or, quite honestly, the lack there of.
-By pausing in your breathing at night you disrupt normal sleep and experience being tired during the day.
+Sleep apnea focuses more on your breathing, or, quite honestly, the lack thereof.
+By pausing in your breathing at night, you disrupt normal sleep and experience being tired during the day.

 Call our Office at (425) 742-9609 Today!